-There are three adult only restaurants at Sani Dunes, with a delicious menu selection to suit a variety of tastes.
+There are three restaurants at Sani Dunes, with a delicious menu selection to suit a variety of tastes.

-In total there are 12 restaurants available at the five Sani hotels and a further 12 at the marina (22 as part of the dine around program).
+In total there are 22 restaurants as part of the dine around programme.
 These include the Water Restaurant at the Marina, with a menu created by 2 times Michelin Star Chef, Jacked Chibois, Vosporos, the Greek Grill, a taste of Japanese cuisine at Katsu or Dim Sum delights at Asian.
-The dine around program is highly recommended at Sani, allowing half-board guests to enjoy their meals at many of the restaurants throughout the resort.
+The dine around programme is highly recommended at Sani, allowing half-board guests to enjoy their meals at many of the restaurants throughout the resort.
 Guests can either select from a tailored set menu without an additional charge or order a la carte.
 If ordering a la carte the half board allowance will be deducted from the bill.
 In both cases drinks are extra.
-The dine around program also allows guests to choose where they would like to eat breakfast.
+The dine around programme also allows guests to choose where they would like to eat breakfast.